akamlah/google_api_utilities/README.md

 * Serch for Gmail API in the searchbar and enable it
 * Hit the Create Credentials button to create an OAuth 2.0 client ID and Select "User data" to create an OAuth Client
 * Select Desktop Application as type.
-* Download the .json of the credentials and put it at the root of this repository or edit the path in `.env.shared`
+* Download the .json of the credentials and put it at the root of this repository or edit the path in the variable `CREDENTIALS` in `.env.shared`

 Note: If this is the first time you use Google APIs, you may need to simply create an OAuth Consent screen and add your email as a testing user.